 Well-publicised media reports of raw material shortages in construction can provide an impetus for the industry’s net zero response, argues ACE’s Hannah Vickers.

 Both construction and the mainstream media has been awash recently with reports of product supply challenges.
 On top of the perfect storm of raw material shortages and exuberant lockdown purchasing, we have seen changes to our terms of trade and disruption at our ports owing to Brexit and stretched global shipping capacity.
 When we add the very welcome and healthy ‘post-pandemic’ growth for our sector, it leads us to today’s situation.

-The Construction Leadership Council (CLC) has – just this week – warned that smaller players might become chocked in this environment.
+The Construction Leadership Council has, just this week, warned that smaller players might become choked in this environment.
 This timely intervention called for the sector to work together to manage this unprecedented situation for the benefit of the entire industry and our customers.
 This is a question of balancing supply and demand of raw materials and I hope that we will be able to build on our truly collaborative pandemic response to ensure as smooth a situation as possible.

 Taking a step back, and with an understanding that necessity is the mother of invention, this situation could, in fact, help accelerate the good work we’re doing as an industry, building on leadership by the Green Construction Board, around modernising construction to eliminate ‘avoidable waste’.

-Secondly, a priority on Modern Methods of Construction (MMC) and measures to reduce waste on site should be met by everyone working in our sector.
+Secondly, a priority on modern methods of construction and measures to reduce waste on site should be met by everyone working in our sector.
 Whether a large contractor or SME builder, reducing the use of construction materials through better planning and smarter delivery will soften inherent demand.

 Hannah Vickers is chief executive of the Association for Consultancy and Engineering and CO2nstruct Zero lead at the Construction Leadership Council (CLC).